Darian Kinnard

-Darian Kinnard (born December 29, 1999) is an American football offensive tackle for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Kentucky.
+Darian Kinnard (born December 29, 1999) is an American professional football guard for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Kentucky Wildcats.

+Kinnard is notable as one of only two players (along with Ken Norton Jr.) to win three consecutive Super Bowls as a player, which he accomplished with wins in Super Bowls LVII, LVIII (as a member of the Kansas City Chiefs), and LIX (as a member of the Eagles).

+Kinnard is related to country music legend Dolly Parton — his aunt is Parton's first cousin, and the two women grew up down the street from one another.

-Early life and high school
+Early life

 Kinnard was born in Youngstown, Ohio, and grew up in Knoxville, Tennessee, and then Kingsport, Tennessee, where he attended Dobyns-Bennett High School.
 He moved to Cleveland, Ohio, after his freshman year and enrolled at Saint Ignatius High School.
 Kinnard played in the 2018 All-American Bowl.
 Kinnard committed to play college football at Kentucky over offers from Penn State, UCLA and Tennessee.

 College career

 Kinnard played in nine games and started two games as a true freshman.
 He started all 13 of the Wildcats games at right tackle in his sophomore season.
-He was named preaseason All-Southeastern Conference as well as a preseason All-American by CBS going into his junior season.
+He was named preseason All-Southeastern Conference as well as a preseason All-American by CBS Sports going into his junior season.
+Overall, he played in 46 career games with 39 consecutive starts and was awarded the 2021 Jacobs Blocking Trophy.

 Professional career

+Kansas City Chiefs

-Kinnard was drafted by the Kansas City Chiefs in the fifth round, 145th overall, of the 2022 NFL Draft.
-Kinard won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles.
+Kinnard was selected by the Kansas City Chiefs in the fifth round, 145th overall, of the 2022 NFL draft.
+Kinnard won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles.

+On August 29, 2023, Kinnard was waived by the Chiefs and re-signed to the practice squad.
+Kinnard won his second straight Super Bowl when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

+Philadelphia Eagles

+On February 20, 2024, Kinnard signed with the Philadelphia Eagles.
+He made his first career start in the final week of the season against the Giants as the Eagles rested their usual starters in preparation for the playoffs.
+Kinnard won his third straight Super Bowl when the Eagles defeated the Kansas City Chiefs in Super Bowl LIX.
+He became the second player (after Ken Norton Jr.) in NFL history to win three consecutive Super Bowls as a player.

+Green Bay Packers

+On August 24, 2025, the Eagles traded Kinnard to the Green Bay Packers for a 2027 sixth-round pick.